Support for C++20 Concepts

 A set of inspections with quick-fixed is available for your code using Concepts.

 Among the inspections, some checks come from the compiler:

-CLion provides two dedicated inspections for Concepts, Unused concept and Constrain a function's result.
+CLion provides two dedicated inspections for Concepts, Unused concept and Unconstrained variable type.
 You can configure them in :

-The Constrain a function's result inspection suggests constraining local variables declared as
+The Unconstrained variable type inspection suggests constraining local variables declared as

-auto if the result of a constrained function call is assigned to them.
+auto if the result of a constrained expression or function call is assigned to them.
 This inspection is disabled by default on Windows and is not supported for concepts declared with the

 requires clause syntax.

 Code completion for Concepts is available in the following cases: